 “Time may not be the best trainer here.
-We’ve got the change this behavior of these children,” Judd said.
-During a press conference Judd also said, “We decided that we can’t leave her [Guadalupe Shaw] out there.
-Who else is she going to torment, who else is she going to harass?”
+We’ve got the change this behavior of these children,” said Sheriff Judd.
+“We decided that we can’t leave her (Guadalupe Shaw) out there.
+Who else is she going to torment?
+Who else is she going to harass?”

-Shaw’s father denies his daughter did anything wrong, however neighbors say Shaw plays rough with others and is always left unattended.
+Shaw’s father denies his daughter did anything wrong, however, neighbors said Shaw plays rough with others and is always left unattended.

-Judd said,“If we can find any charges to bring against the parents, we will.”
+Sheriff Judd said, “If we can find any charges to bring against the parents, we will.”

-Shaw also instigated fighting between Roman and Rebecca.
-Roman was friends with Rebecca, until Shaw convinced Roman to stop being friends with her.
+Shaw also instigated fights between Roman and Rebecca.
+Roman was friends with Rebecca until Shaw convinced Roman to stop being friends with her.
 Roman was suspended for one fight that occurred in February 2013, during which Shaw encouraged Roman to “beat up” Rebecca.
 Rebecca did not fight back.

-When interviewed recently by detectives, Roman admitted that she “bullied” Rebecca, and that she was sorry for doing it.
+In a recent interview with detectives, Roman admitted that she “bullied” Rebecca and that she was sorry for doing it.
 Shaw and Roman were arrested Monday evening, October 14, 2013, and booked into the Juvenile Assessment Center for Felony Aggravated Stalking.
 They were released from the JAC the same evening, into their respective parents’ custody.
 They remain on home detention.

-If convicted, it’s not clear how much time, if any at all, the girls would spend in juvenile detention because they did not have any previous criminal history, Said Sheriff Judd.
+If convicted, it’s not clear how much time, if any at all, the girls would spend in juvenile detention because they did not have any previous criminal history, Sheriff Judd said.

 Both Guadalupe Shaw and Katelyn Roman had first appearance hearings in front of a circuit judge today – October 15, 2013.
 The judge remanded Guadalupe Shaw into custody pending further juvenile proceedings.
 Katelyn Roman was released back into her parent’s custody, per the judge, due to her remorse and cooperation.
 She is on home detention and not allowed to attend school.